ydymegan/hfg-2022/README.md

 # hfg-2022
 Team Name: oh, JAMN!\
-Team Members: Megan Yee, Aloysius Chow, Natalie Chung, Justin Lim
+Team Members: Megan Yee (Information Systems), Aloysius Chow (Business Analytics), Natalie Chung (Business), Justin Lim (Commnications and New Media)
 ### Problem Statement
 **NPO:** Daughters of Tomorrow\
 **Statement:** How can we get employers to be open and hire women who have less social mobility and may not have access to livelihood opportunities?